polyphony-chat/docs/SPECIFICATION.md

 - `protocol_version` is the version of the MLS protocol the `KeyPackage` is using.
 - `cipher_suite` is the cipher suite that this KeyPackage is using.
 Note that a client may store multiple KeyPackages for a single user, to support multiple cipher suites.
 - `init_key` is a public key that is used to encrypt the group's initial secrets.
 - `leaf_node` is a signed `LeafNodeTBS` struct as defined in section `7.2.
 Leaf Node Contents` in RFC9420.
-Generally, a `LeafNode` contains information to verify a user's identity.
+A `LeafNode` contains information representing a users' identity, such as the users' **public identity key** for a given session/client.
 The `LeafNodeTBS` is signed using the user's private signing key.
 - `extensions` can be used to add additional information to the protocol, as defined in section `13.
 Extensibility` in RFC9420.

 A `KeyPackage` is supposed to be used only once.
 Servers must ensure the following things: